 Obtaining documentation, including the cost, is the responsibility of the student.
 If the initial documentation is incomplete or inadequate, CSC has the right to request additional documentation, the cost of which would also be the responsibility of the student.

 Timelines: A student may apply for accommodations at any time in the semester.
 However, accommodations may not be applied to coursework retroactively.
-Therefore, CSC encourages students who wish to request accommodations to contact the Disability Services Contact Person before classes start or as soon as possible after diagnosis.
+Therefore, CSC encourages students who wish to request accommodations to contact the Disability Services Coordinator before classes start or as soon as possible after diagnosis.

 The purpose of reasonable accommodations, academic adjustments, and/or auxiliary aids is to allow the student to demonstrate his or her knowledge of the subject matter despite the presence of a disability; not to lower program and/or class standards but to “level the playing field” and prevent intentional or unintentional discrimination against persons with disabilities.
 The College has the right to maintain its academic requirements and standards.